Introduction to tinyplot

 )

-We will see examples of more plot types below, including other model prediction types.
-Again, please also take a look at the dedicated Plot Types vignette for explicit details about all of the different plot types that tinyplot supports, as well as how to create your own custom types.
+Again, these are just a few examples of the many different plot types that tinyplot supports.
+Please also take a look at the dedicated Plot Types vignette for the full list, as well a guide for creating your own custom types.
 You can also request support for additional plot types, or see what’s on our roadmap, by heading over to this pinned issue on our GitHub repo.

 Facets